shaunpalmer/At-Your-Services/Coding guide.md

 *   **Clearer Structure:** The instructions are organized with headings and bullet points for better readability.
 *   **Emphasis on "Why":** It stresses explaining the *reasoning* behind code choices, not just the code itself.
-*   **Detailed Example:** The example demonstrates the "Chain of Thought" in action, showing how to break down a problem and explain the logic.
+*   **Detailed Example:** The example demonstrates the "Thought process" in action, showing how to break down a problem and explain the logic.
 *   **Focus on WordPress Best Practices:** The instructions explicitly mention WordPress coding standards, security, and the use of WordPress APIs.
 *   **Concise and Actionable:** The language is more direct and provides clear guidance for the LLM.